 Battery energy storage systems carry many tremendous benefits for commercial and industrial enterprises.
 However, throughout history, battery-based solutions have often been associated with causing adverse situations like fires or explosions.
 This blog will explain what problems existed before, how they’ve been rectified more recently, and what Demand Power (“DPGI”) does to ensure safe reliable service with our battery energy storage installations.

-THE OPERATIONAL SAFETY OF BATTERY STORAGE SAFETY
+THE OPERATIONAL SAFETY OF BATTERY STORAGE IN ONTARIO

 For any battery energy storage construction project, safety has to be the first and highest prioritized item before, during and after construction is complete.
 For battery energy storage systems in particular, safety plays a further important role in the long-term operations of a facility due to the long-term potential hazards.
 Ultimately, there needs to be awareness of these hazards, and mitigation plans that are put in place to minimize the risk to the battery energy storage system and personnel.